Hartsfield–Jackson Atlanta International Airport: Original jet terminal (1961–1980)

 In late 1957, work began on a new $21 million terminal, which opened on May 3, 1961.
 In 1960, the City of Atlanta annexed the area surrounding the new terminal.
-Consisting of six pier concourses radiating from a central building, the terminal was the largest in the country and could handle over six million travelers a year; the first year, nine and a half million people passed through.
+Consisting of six pier-style concourses radiating from a central building, the terminal was then the largest in the country and could handle over six million travelers a year; the first year, 9.5 million people passed through.
 In March 1962, the longest runway (9/27, now 8R) was 7860 ft; runway 3 was 5505 ft and runway 15 was 7220 ft long.

 In 1971, the airport was named William B. Hartsfield Atlanta Airport in honor of Atlanta mayor William B. Hartsfield after his death.
-The name change took effect on February 28, which would have been Hartsfield's 81st birthday.
+The name change took effect on February 28, 1971, which would have been Hartsfield's 81st birthday.
 The new name would be relatively brief, as it would be changed later in 1971 to William B. Hartsfield Atlanta International Airport with the growth of flights to and from Atlanta outside North America.